Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The Digital Scan Converter Group (DSCG) provides an integrated display system of the F-4E's radar and electro-optical systems.
-The system is composed of the front and rear seat scopes, and is driven by the Indicator Control Unit- which performs conversion of radar and video signals, along with the application of information and fire control cueing symbology.
+The system is composed of the front and rear seat scopes, and is driven by the Indicator Control Unit (ICU) which performs conversion of radar and video signals, along with the application of information and fire control cueing symbology.

-Because the ICU is a signal interpreter, and thus the DSCG panel the output of its work, the overwhelming number of function controls on the DSCG panel are relative to controlling the display - more aptly, what is being displayed, and its relative clarity for the WSO and pilot.
-In all instances of display visibility control on the DSCG, clockwise increases the setting, counter-clockwise reduces the setting.

 ### Grid Knob